 With open access to banking transaction data via APIs, lenders are innovating to deliver better customer experiences and simplifying loan applications, approvals and repayments.

-To take full advantage of the Instant Economy, lenders are embracing four key areas enabling them to unlock new opportunities and deliver more convenient and reliable lending facilities.
+To take full advantage of the Instant Economy, lenders are embracing four key areas enabling them to unlock new opportunities and deliver a more convenient and reliable lending experience.

 Back office automation

 Manual payment processing is expensive and time consuming, so it’s not surprising that lenders are automating back office processes at every opportunity.
 This is helping them to not only improve efficiency, but also enhance the service they deliver to their customers and unlock new levels of scalability in their lending operation.

 Payment automation lies at the heart of repayment reconciliation as it helps to reduce errors and is not limited by the speed of human input.

 When these benefits are combined with improved efficiency and reduced costs, it’s clear that automation is critical to being competitive in the lending sector moving into the future.

 To take advantage of the opportunities automation presents, forward thinking lenders are choosing to integrate with payments platforms designed to enhance inbound payment reconciliation.
 By allowing lenders to open an account for each individual borrower, customers are able to repay money directly into their own account.

 These repayments are automatically reconciled with the correct account for the loan, eliminating the need for any manual processing.

 The lending experience is more important than ever, consumers and businesses alike now expect to receive services at the point of transaction, and are prepared to pay a premium for such convenience.
 With this in mind, it’s easy to understand why lenders are making major efforts to reduce the time between loan application and payment.